jeganathan-duraisamy/movie-recommender-echo-chamber/README.md

 - Combine them into **four hybrid variations**, adding three custom mechanisms — `add_serendipity`, `ensure_diversity`, and Maximal Marginal Relevance (`MMR`) — to push diversity without abandoning relevance.
 - Evaluate every variation on four metrics that measure both *how relevant* and *how diverse* the output is.

-**Headline result:** Hybrid Model 4 (content-based + SVD + all three diversity mechanisms) was the most balanced — genuinely diverse recommendations that still track the user's preferences.
+**Headline result:** Hybrid Model 4 (content-based + SVD + all three diversity mechanisms) was the most balanced, genuinely diverse recommendations that still track the user's preferences.

 ---